Hiking In Big Sur

 The Hike

-Head back to the junction with the Valley View Trail and continue counter-clockwise to the right across the double bridges.
-After a short climb you'll see the spur to the Valley View overlook to the right.
-It's a somewhat steep but short climb to the top where a viewing bench has been placed in a perfect spot for looking northwest out to the ocean.
+After a short steep climb you’ll see the spur to the Valley View overlook to the left.
+It’s another steep but short climb to the top where a viewing bench has been placed in a perfect spot for looking northwest out to the ocean.

 Also notice the splendid examples of native oak trees along this part of the trail, especially up along the ridge to the lookout bench.

-From the lookout, head back down to the main Valley View Trail loop and continue to your right.
-The trail will wind down the hill and eventually drop you back into the redwoods where you'll cross over the creek one last time and walk down to the parking lots.
+From the lookout, head back down to the fork and this time go left towards the falls.
+The trail will wind down the hill and eventually drop you back into the redwoods where you’ll cross over the creek one last time and see the falls on your left.

 Getting There